mozilla/extension-workshop/src/content/documentation/publish/submitting-an-add-on.md

 Create your developer account.
 On [addons.mozilla.org](https://addons.mozilla.org) (AMO):

-- If you have a Firefox Account, in the page header, click **Log in** and log in with your Firefox Account.
+- If you have a Mozilla Account, in the page header, click **Log in** and log in with your Mozilla Account.
 This connects your account with AMO.
-- If you don't have a Firefox Account, in the page header, click **Register**.
+- If you don't have a Mozilla Account, in the page header, click **Register**.

 Go to [Add-ons Developer Hub](https://addons.mozilla.org/developers/) and click **Submit Your First Add-on** or **Submit a New Add-on**.
 You reach the following page: